fr0zn/dotfiles/README.md

 This is valid for both, programs with and without configuration.

 Inside packages there exist one file called `install.sh` .
 This file contains a template that can be understood by the bootstrap system (`bootstrap.sh`) and let you specify some steps to be run on that specific program.
-This template are functions for each step of the package and each distro.
 The default steps are defined in `bootstrap.sh` as `STEPS="pre backup symlink install post"`.
-Once the installation process begins, the installation for that binary will follow the steps specified in the `STEPS` variable (This can be customized and manually specified per program later, see [Custom Steps](#custom-steps)).
+Once the installation process begins, the installation for that binary, initialized with the `install` command, will follow the steps specified in the `STEPS` variable (This can be customized and manually specified for each program, see [Custom Steps](#custom-steps)).

 An example of such file is shown below, note the steps name: